-- 1 In XEdit's main window, click the System tab, and then click Calibrations (Kaleido-IP) on the second-level tab bar. - 2 In the Tools pane, click the profile you wish to configure.A hierarchical list representing all applicable calibrations appears in the main window. - 3 Navigate to the element you wish to calibrate, and select it.
+- 1 In XEdit's main window, click the System tab, and then click Calibrations (Kaleido-IP) on the second-level tab bar. - 2 On the Tools pane, click the profile you want to configure.A hierarchical list representing all applicable calibrations appears in the main window. - 3 Navigate to the element you want to calibrate, and select it.